andylamp/ptucc_compiler/docs/ptuc_parser.md

 }
 ```

-This `union` tells `bison` that when we use a `token` or a `type` that is accompanied by `tagA` tag then we can use its value
+This `union` tells `bison` that when we use a `token` or a `type` that is accompanied by `tagA` then we can use its value
-like a normal `C` string literal; on the other hand if its accompanied by a `tagB` tag then that value will be treated as a
+like a normal `C` string literal; on the other hand if its accompanied by `tagB` then that value will be treated as a
-`double`.
-It has to be noted that being a `union` and not a `struct` it also means the values use *shared* memory and not
+`double` instead.
+It has to be noted that being a `union` and not a `struct` it also means the values use
-separate segments as opposed to `struct` fields.
-We can have as many different tags as we want inside the union and both
+*shared* memory and not separate segments as opposed to `struct` fields.
+We can have as many different tags as we
-`tokens` and `types` can have the *same* tag.
+want inside the union and both `tokens` and `types` can have the *same* tag.

 # Bison tokens

 As we previously said in our `flex` part the `tokens` must be *firstly* defined in our parser so that we can
 then generate the include `.tab.h` which we use in `flex`.
+Tokens are also called *terminal symbols* because
-Token definitions must be inside `bison`'s declaration
+we cannot break them into simpler entities.
+Token declarations must be inside `bison`'s declaration
 section.
 Additionally tokens can have "tags", which basically says to `bison` that this token can accompanied by
 a particular value; hence a token definition has the following syntax: